 Organizing behind a cause, rallying your personal network, and donating to political action groups can and does change the course of history.

 Speaking of why voting is so important… representation matters.
-The Senate just passed a $370 billion climate, tax and healthcare bill that will invest critical dollars into the climate crisis.
+The Senate just passed a $370 billion climate, tax and healthcare bill.
+This will invest critical dollars into the climate crisis.

-This bill is now headed to the House – and to ensure its passage, now is a great time to call your Representative and ask them to vote in favor of The Inflation Reduction Act (the name of the bill).
+This bill is now headed to the House.
+To ensure its passage, now is a great time to call your Representative.
+Ask them to vote in favor of The Inflation Reduction Act (the name of the bill).
 You can find your representative here.